Rain postpones Marlins-Mets game; Aug. 5 double...

 - News Article

-Miami Marlins' game at New York Mets postponed because of rain; teams will make it up as part of doubleheader on Aug.
+The Mets game, scheduled Sunday against the Marlins, has been postponed because of rain, and the teams will make it up as part of a doubleheader on Aug.
 5.

 Tweets